njoseyk/Final-Project/README.md

 # Smart Grocery Manager

-## 📌 Project Overview
+##  Project Overview
 **Smart Grocery Manager** is a simple Java program that helps users manage their grocery shopping list.
 It uses:
 - **ArrayLists** to store current grocery items.
 - **Arrays** to archive removed/purchased items.
 - **File persistence** to save and load data from files (`groceries.txt` and `removedItems.txt`).
 - **Recursive input validation** and **exception handling** to ensure reliable user input.

-This program was developed as a final project for a COSC-1436 course.
+This program was developed as a final project for COSC-1436 course.

 ---

-## 💡 Features
+##  Features
 - Add grocery items to your list.
 - View current grocery list.
 - Remove items and store them in a "purchased" list.